commercelayer/commercelayer-sanity-template/README.md

 The Sanity content data includes a collection of sample countries, products, variants, sizes, taxons, taxonomies, catalogs, and product images created during development.
 To get an [access token](https://docs.commercelayer.io/developers/authentication) we fetch the scope (market ID) from the Market Id attribute set in the Sanity country schema.

 So, when you seed your Commerce Layer organization, some markets will be created which will have a different Market ID from the one set in Sanity.
-So you need to fetch the valid market scope (from the sales channel tab in the [Commerce Layer dashboard](https://dashboard.commercelayer.io/)) and update the appropriate country model in Sanity.
+So you need to fetch the valid market scope's number (from the sales channel tab in the [Commerce Layer dashboard](https://dashboard.commercelayer.io)) and update the appropriate country model in Sanity.
 For example, the Europe Market on Commerce Layer and Italy country model on Sanity.
 Failure to do this will result in an invalid scope authentication error when you try to access your application.

 Also, you must access the application using the right locale slug for the country you have configured like so `localhost:3000/it/it-it` or `localhost:3000/us/en-us`.
 If you want to set up other countries, then create a market for it on Commerce Layer alongside the associated resources and update the Market ID on Sanity as you earlier did.